scirpter/DO_NOT_PAY/README.md

 # Freemium
-A bunch of cracked apps I needed freemium from...
+A bunch of apps that I cracked which I needed freemium from...

 ### .apks
 | APP | VERSION | PURPOSE | NOTICE |